fasiha/jmdict-simplified-node/README.md

     const jmdictPromise =
         setupJmdict('my-jmdict-simplified-db', 'jmdict-eng-3.1.0.json');
     const {db} = await jmdictPromise;
+    // This `db` is used by all functions in this API, so hang on to it.
-    const results = await readingBeginning(db, 'あおい', 3);
+    // You only need to run `setup`/`setupJmdict` ONCE in your app, to get this `db`. const results = await readingBeginning(db, 'あおい', 3);
     console.dir(results, {depth: null});
   })();